New Jersey Child Support Lawyers

 Generally, however, expenses such as private school education, special celebrations, and college costs are not included in a child support award.

-How long must child support be paid in New Jersey?
+How long must child support in New Jersey be paid?

 Child support is paid until a child is deemed emancipated by either a court or pursuant to a marital settlement agreement.